A Simple Spectral Algorithm for Recovering Planted Partitions: Introduction and previous work

 When $s = \Omega(\sqrt{n \log n})$, the clique can be found by simply taking the $s$ vertices with the largest degrees~\cite{K95}.
 This bound was improved using spectral methods to $\Omega(\sqrt{n})$ by Alon~et~al.~\cite{AKS98} and then others~\cite{AmesV11,Coja-Oghlan10,DekelGP11,FeigeK00,FeigeRon10,McSherry01}.
 These methods also handle a generalization of this problem in which edges within the plant are added merely with higher probability rather than deterministically.

-A more general version of the problem is to allow for planting multiple disjoint cliques, sometimes called a \textbf{planted clustering}.
-In the most basic version, known as the \textbf{planted partition} model (also called the stochastic block model), $n$ nodes are partitioned into $k$ disjoint clusters of size $s=n/k$, which are ``planted" in a random graph.
+A more general version of the problem is to allow for planting multiple disjoint cliques, sometimes called a \emph{planted clustering}.
+In the most basic version, known as the \emph{planted partition} model (also called the stochastic block model), $n$ nodes are partitioned into $k$ disjoint clusters of size $s=n/k$, which are ``planted" in a random graph.
 Two nodes $u$ and $v$ get an edge with probability $p$ if they are in the same cluster and with probability $q$ if they reside in different clusters (with $p>q$ constant).
-One interesting case is when $p=1$ and $q=1/2$.
+The goal is now to recover the unknown clustering from the random graph generated according to the model, i.e., to determine exactly the vertices in each cluster a.s.

 As in the planted clique case, a relatively simple algorithm can recover the clustering when the clique sizes are $\Omega(\sqrt{ n \log n})$---in this case pairs of vertices with the most common neighbors can be placed in the same cluster~\cite{ChenX14}.
 However, when the cluster sizes are only required to be $\Omega(\sqrt{n})$, the problem, as in the planted clique case, becomes more difficult because a simple application of the Azuma-Hoeffding inequality no longer suffices.